This is our review of the best head torch for dog walking in 2022

 Our favourite all-round head lamp and the best head torch for late-night running or walking.
 We’ve found this compact torch is surprisingly powerful, with a max strength of 400 Lumens.

-We love the brightness memory feature, which allows you to store your most used brightness settings to be easily recalled when the power is turned on and off and another key feature is the dimmable option to extend battery life.
+We love the brightness memory feature, which allows you to store your most used brightness settings to be easily recalled when the power is turned on and off.
+Another key feature is the dimmable option to extend battery life.

-With three distinct night visibilty modes, including a red light setting, plus a button lock, online reviews are particularly favourable, pointing out how sturdy and reliable this head torch is.
+With three distinct night visibility modes, including a red light setting plus a button lock: online reviews are mainly favourable, pointing out how sturdy and reliable this head torch is.

-Petzl invented the very first head torch back in the 1970’s and continue to produce some of the best dog walking torch options around.
+Petzl invented the first head torch in the 1970s and continues to produce some of the best dog walking torch options.